-Securing Device User Binding
+Securing Product User Binding

-Cirrent’s Device User Binding (DUB) service makes it simple to associate the device with the user account, based on a combination of location, time, and device type.
+Cirrent’s Product User Binding service makes it simple to associate the device with the user account, based on a combination of location, time, and device type.
 When the device is powered up, and associates to a ZipKey network, the device uploads its Wi-Fi scan list to the Cirrent cloud (the SSIDs and BSSIDs that the device can see).
-When a user wishes to claim a device, the mobile app uploads its location information (GPS coordinates and Wi-Fi scan list).
+When a user wishes to bind a device to their account, the mobile app uploads its location information (GPS coordinates and Wi-Fi scan list).
 The Cirrent cloud compares the locations and only makes available devices that have been powered-on recently, are of the right product type, and are near to the user (based on overlapping Wi-Fi scan lists and/or the GPS info).
 If more than one device is nearby, powered-on recently, and of the correct type, there are a number of additional safeguards to ensure the user chooses the right device.
-The device can provide a unique DUB key that the mobile app can use to prove it is the correct device.
+The device can provide a unique key that the mobile app can use to prove it is the correct device.
 The user can take some action on the device (e.g. press a button) and the device will tell the Cirrent cloud whether an action was taken.
 The user can instruct the device to take some identifying action (e.g. flash a light or play a sound).
 Through these additional steps, the user can be confident that they have selected the correct device or devices.
-Once a user has claimed the device, that device is never offered to any other users, unless it has been reset in the Cirrent cloud by the product cloud.
+Once a user has bound the device, that device is never offered to any other users, unless it has been reset in the Cirrent cloud by the product cloud.

 Securing Private Wi-Fi Credentials